 More Dog Breeds and Further Research

-If you think you’d like to make a mini egghead part of your pack, do your homework on what it takes to find the right dog for you.
+If you think you’d like to make a mini "egghead" part of your pack, consider the breed's temperament and whether they're a good fit for you.
 Mini bull terriers are appealing because of their small size, but they still carry a big commitment in terms of time, training, and energy.

 If you're interested in similar dog breeds, check out: